maylay/postActiv/INSTALL.md

    that user's default group instead.
 As a last resort, you can create a new group like "postactiv" and add the Web server's user to the group.

+4. You will need to create a directory to store avatars, and one to store file attachments.
+By default, these are "avatar" and "file", so you would want to do something like:

+       mkdir /var/www/postactiv/avatar
+       mkdir /var/www/postactiv/file

-4. You should also take this moment to make your 'avatar' and 'file' sub- directories writeable by the Web server.
+5. You should also take this moment to make your 'avatar' and 'file' sub- directories writeable by the Web server.
 The _insecure_ way to do this is: